 If you’re in the online or multichannel commerce space, why should you look for methods to optimize fulfillment?
 Refining this process to maximize speed and efficiency can ensure that orders are delivered to carriers correctly and quickly.
 This makes fast, convenient, affordable and worry-free delivery more achievable, which can improve customer satisfaction, increase profits, and attain even the most aggressive growth benchmarks.
-When evaluating fulfillment, e-retailers should consider four factors, as they serve as keys to unlock short- and long-term success.
+When evaluating eCommerce fulfillment services, e-retailers should consider four factors, as they serve as keys to unlock short- and long-term success.

 As online shoppers click through to the checkout page, two factors can make them instantly dump their carts: additional costs and slow delivery.
 Most customers don’t like to be surprised by unexpected shipping and handling fees.
 Today’s virtual shopper is also accustomed to receiving their items quickly and can sometimes turn to competitors who can satisfy that need for fast gratification.

 Providing affordable shipping costs and faster delivery options require strategic fulfillment relationships.
 That is where an experienced and qualified third-party logistics (3PL) company can prove invaluable.
 A 3PL can help improve your business margins by offering competitive shipping rates.
-Likewise is they have the ability to leverage in a Transportation Management System (TMS) that can choose the most cost-efficient delivery method available.
+Likewise, if they have the ability to leverage in a Transportation Management System (TMS) that can choose the most cost-efficient delivery method available.
 Partnering with a 3PL who is strategically located near major transportation routes is also advantageous.
 Your fulfillment team can help you figure out the best shipping options to offer to your customers that is affordable but also beneficial for your margins.

 Often times, customers have second thoughts about their online purchases.
 In fact, eCommerce brands notice significantly higher return rates than brick-and-mortar stores.
 It’s also common for apparel brands to have shoppers order multiple sizes or styles of an item and keep only the one they like best.
 This is one reason why many shoppers review a brand’s return policies before making a purchase.